hanshaoqiang/Matrix-1/readme.md

 ========
 1. Matrix setter:
 ------------------
 - first argument is an array to be converted to a matrix.
 - second argument for number of rows of the new matrix.
 - third argument for number of coloumns of the new matrix.
-	@isChainable: True
+isChainable: True